 The food industry has responded to the demands for healthier fats in commercial food products by using alternatives and reducing the quantity of trans fat in food.

 When it became clear to manufacturers of trans fats that the public desired healthier fat choices and to avoid the consumption of trans fat, it became necessary for them to find new ways to produce their products.

-The manufacturer of Crisco reformulated the product in 2004, substituting partially hydrogenated vegetable shortening for a blend of saturated palm oil, soybean oil and sunflower oil.
+The manufacturer of a certain shortening brand reformulated the product in 2004, substituting partially hydrogenated vegetable shortening for a blend of saturated palm oil, soybean oil and sunflower oil.
 This produced similar physical properties and results to the original brand but could be labeled to contain 0 g of trans fat.
-Once again, this was discontinued and in 2007 the product was reformulated a second time to contain less that 1 g of trans fat per serving.
+Once again, this was discontinued and in 2007 the product was reformulated a second time to contain less than 1 g of trans fat per serving.

 BanTransFats.com is a non-profit corporation that was founded in the United States in 2003.
 They were influential in the publicity of the health effects of trans fats and were involved with lawsuits that forced large food manufacturers to remove trans fats from their products.
-A notable case involves the Oreo cookie made by Kraft, who eventually agreed to substitute trans fats as a response to the lawsuit.
+A notable case involves a popular biscuit brand, who eventually agreed to substitute trans fats as a response to the lawsuit.

-The fast food chain KFC also experienced legal action and were sued over their use of trans fats by the Center for Science in the Public Interest in 2006.
-Although they took some time to find a suitable substitute to maintain the “unique taste and flavor of Colonel Sanders’ Original Recipe”, it eventually made the change to use linoleic soybean oil that is free from trans fat.
+A certain fast-food chain also experienced legal action and was sued over their use of trans fats by the Center for Science in the Public Interest in 2006.
+Although they took some time to find a suitable substitute to maintain the taste of their unique recipe, it eventually made the change to use linoleic soybean oil that is free from trans fat.

-Several other major food chains have also made progressions towards the elimination of trans fat in their recipes; among these are Wendy’s, Taco Bell, Burger King and McDonalds.
+Several other major food chains have also made progressions towards the elimination of trans fat in their recipes.